 As always, eating healthy, getting enough sleep, and exercising can help you maintain that youthful glow through your 40s and beyond.

 Vitamin C: Renee Rouleau Vitamin C&E Treatment

 If menopause hasn’t made an appearance in your 40s, it may be waiting for your 50s.
 Both menopause and peri-menopause (the transition into menopause) can cause skin changes, including acne as well as dry and sensitive skin.

 The best anti-aging skincare tips for the 50s include changing your skincare routine as necessary if you’re transitioning into menopause.
 You should still use eye cream, moisturizer, sunscreen, and retinol.
 But adjust your routine based on what your skin is currently experiencing.

 A good exfoliator can help keep skin clear and acne-free, and vitamin C will help you with this too.
-Finally, consider a soothing toner to calm skin, get your “glow back” and allow your skin to absorb all your wonderful products.
+Finally, consider a soothing toner to calm your skin, get your “glow back,” and allow your skin to absorb all your wonderful products.

 Look for products with hyaluronic acid if you have dull skin, as it can help with wrinkles, skin hydration, and firmness.

 Hyaluronic acid: Glo Skin Beauty HA-Revive Hyaluronic Hydrator